studheart/seogeo1/src/data/blog/linkedin-ai-citation-b2b.md

 Profound (2026):

-- LinkedIn jumped from #11 → #5
+- LinkedIn jumped from #11 to #5
 - #1 for professional queries

 ---

-## People > company pages
+## People over company pages

 - 59% of citations come from individuals
-- Personal posts get 561% more reach
+- Personal posts get significantly more reach

 AI trusts people, not logos.